 Our B'nei mitzvah students spend the year leading up to their Bar or Bat Mitzvah engaged in individual studies with our clergy and a Hebrew tutor which are scheduled throughout the week.
 This is in addition to our regular Sunday program.

 Prior to the start of their B'nei Mitzvah preparations, students complete a minimum of three consecutive years in the Youth Education Program, unless they attend an area Jewish day school.
 For most youth, this means they should be enrolled in the Youth Education program no later than the 3rd grade.
 Special arrangements can be made for students with special needs to create a meaningful Jewish educational and B'nei mitzvah experience.

 The Bar/Bat Mitzvah year is one of anticipation, anxiousness and excitement.
 We view it as a family experience in which both the youth and family members devote a considerable amount of time and energy in preparation for this ceremony.
 In the Sixth grade year, we offer three Family B'nei Mitzvah Program learning sessions which are designed to help families deepen their understanding of the B'nei Mitzvah experience.

 8th-12th Grade Program

-Tenth grade students will participate in Affirmation with Rabbi Cohen and lead a special service in the spring to mark this milestone achievement.
+Tenth and Eleventh grade students will participate in Affirmation with Rabbi Cohen and lead a special service in the spring to mark this milestone achievement.

 8th-12th grade students may also work or earn volunteer hours working as teaching assistants in our Religious School on Sunday mornings.
 Participants are able to make a positive impact on Jewish children.
 The experience also makes them stronger candidates for summer jobs and helps them stand out on college applications.